quynhcolleen/quynhcolleen/README.md

 ###

-<p align="left">✨ Messin' with stuff since 2023<br>🥹 Currently studying at Hanoi University of Science & Technology<br>👀 Majoring in Electronic & Telecommunication (I love coding tho)<br>🌸 A little naughty, a lot of enthusiasm!</p>
+✨ Messin' with stuff since 2023

+🥹 Currently studying at Hanoi University of Science & Technology

+👀 Majoring in Electronic & Telecommunication (I love coding tho)

+🌸 A little naughty, a lot of enthusiasm!

 ###